AnthonyMastrean/anthonymastrean.github.com/source/_posts/2014-06-09-what-type-of-reviews-do-you-practice.markdown

  * Team Reviews
  * Formal Inspections

-I've had several jobs since college, worked on a few different teams within those jobs, and have a some different perspectives.
+I worked on contract teams, at a startup, and in the enterprise on enterprise software, mobile applications, and medical devices.
+So, I have some different perspectives, but it boils down to the following three practices.

 ## Pair Programming

-One of the teams I worked on was part of a "rescue" project.
-We were rewriting the control software for a medical device.
-It was late and over-budget and we had almost nothing usable except the theory of operations.
-We practiced [pair programming][2] on nearly all production and test code.
-This practice allowed us all to come up to speed together and avoid a point of failure (improving our "functional redundancy" or "resiliency").
-We were able to design and code at the same time (navigator/driver theory).
-We were able to work quickly and iterate several times in one pairing session on an idea.
+One of the teams I worked on was part of a rescue project.
+We rewrote the control software for a medical device.
+It was late,  over-budget, and we had nothing salvagable except the theory of operations.
+We practiced [pair programming][2] on nearly all production _and_ test code.
+This allowed us to come up to speed together and avoid a single point of failure or bottleneck ("We can't complete this module because Chris is on vacation!").
+We improved our "functional redundancy" or "resiliency" in this way.
+We were able to design and code at the same time (navigator/driver).
+We worked quickly and could iterate several times on a design or module in one pairing session.

 ## Team Review

-At X, the only practice I see formally enforced is code reviews (there's not much informal review going on, maybe desk check or one of those looser practices).
-We use a repository browser/review tool called Crucible that supports discussion over diffs, workflow (open, in-progress, completed), and integration with our issue tracker.
-My opinion is that our code is of low quality.
-I don't know that these reviews are helping or hurting... it's probably more a problem of culture than process/technology.
-Review-after-coding does not help to improve design, but may point out consistency/formatting issues and glaring syntactical defects.
+At most of my enteprise jobs, the only practice formally enforced was code review.
+There never was much informal review.
+Folks would occassionally ask for a "desk check" or the like.
+We often used separate repository browser tools (a popular one is [Crucible][3]) that support discussion over diffs, workflow (open, in-progress, completed), and integration with the issue tracker.
+In most of these places, the code was mediocre in quality and design.
+I don't know that code reviews were the cause.
+An after-coding review may point out consistency, formatting, or glaring syntactical issues, but it cannot usually improve design.

 ## Pull Request

-In my open-source experience and where I get to use it at work (on small/side projects), we use pull requests from forks or branches.
-This method is really just discussion over diffs on steroids.
-You can view the diffs and commit messages, carry on inline commentary, and continue to add commits to the request to address comments.
-Besides GitHub having one of the best interfaces (which can make or break energetic, deep reviews), it acts as a gate.
-The code is fully committed (safe) and reviewable (good), but it's not in the trunk yet.
+In my open-source experience, we used [pull][5] [requests][4] from forks or branches.
+This method looks like discussion over diffs on steroids.
+You can view diffs and commit messages, carry on inline commentary, and continue to add commits to the request to address comments.
+GitHub simply has one of the best interfaces, which can make or break an energetic, deep review.
+A pull request also acts as a gate.
+The code is fully committed (safe) and reviewable (good), but it's not in the "master" branch yet.
 The owners of the repository/branch get control of that decision.

  [1]: https://en.wikipedia.org/wiki/Verification_and_validation_(software)
  [2]: http://www.jamesshore.com/Agile-Book/pair_programming.html